 ProfessionalsMichael E. Gertzman

-Co-chair of the Paul, Weiss Litigation Department and a member of the firm's Management Committee, Michael E. Gertzman has deep experience handling complex criminal, regulatory and civil matters, with a particular emphasis in the white-collar, Foreign Corrupt Practices Act (FCPA) and securities areas.
+A former co-chair of the Paul, Weiss Litigation Department and a former member of the firm’s Management Committee, Michael E. Gertzman has deep experience handling complex criminal, regulatory and civil matters, with a particular emphasis in the white-collar, Foreign Corrupt Practices Act (FCPA), economic sanctions and securities areas.
 Prior to joining the firm, Mike served as an Assistant United States Attorney in the Southern District of New York.

 Mike has tried more than a dozen civil and criminal cases to verdict in federal and state courts around the country.
 But his primary focus is on keeping clients out of court.
 He regularly represents financial institutions, public companies, private equity funds and hedge funds in their most sensitive matters before the SEC, the U.S. Department of Justice, and other federal and state regulatory bodies.
 His clients, which have included Citigroup, JPMorgan and SAC Capital, and major Japanese companies, look to Mike for matters involving alleged securities fraud, accounting fraud, price-fixing and insider trading.
 Mike also has significant experience handling FCPA, anti-money laundering and economic sanctions matters.
 Mike also frequently represents companies, partnerships and their executives and principals in civil litigation and arbitrations involving breach of contract, breach of fiduciary duty, fraud and other commercial claims.

 Since 2014, Benchmark Litigation has named Mike a New York Litigation Star in the areas of white collar crime, securities, FCPA and enforcement, general commercial litigation and antitrust.
-He's also been recognized by Legal 500 for white-collar criminal defense matters and by Chambers Global for disputes.
+He's also been recognized by Legal 500 for white-collar criminal defense matters and general commercial disputes and by Chambers Global for disputes.

 Mike's current and recent representations include: